 If during an authentication request, the UE receives an EAP-Request/AKA-Identity message which contains AT_FULLAUTH_ID_REQ, the UE shall return the Pseudonym Identity as the AT_IDENTITY within EAP-Response/AKA_Identity message if available.
 If the UE receives an EAP-Request/AKA'-Identity message containing AT_FULLAUTH_ID_REQ, the UE shall return the Pseudonym Identity as the AT_IDENTITY within the EAP- Response /AKA'-Identity message if available.
 Otherwise the UE shall return the Permanent Identity.

 If during an authentication request, the UE receives an EAP-Request/AKA-Identity message or EAP-Request/AKA'-Identity message respectively, which contains AT_ANY_ID_REQ, the UE shall return the Fast Re-authentication Identity if available as the AT_IDENTITY.
 Otherwise the UE shall return the Pseudonym Identity.

+If the UE's USIM file indicates that the UE is a UE configured for high priority access in the selected PLMN as specified in 3GPP TS 31.102 [35], the UE shall inform the TWAN by returning an AT_HPA_INFO element in the EAP-response as defined in clause 8.2.10.

 6.4.2.4 Handling of the Access Network Identity